ccnmtl/wardenclyffe/README.md

 at Columbia University's Center for Teaching and Learning (http://ctl.columbia.edu).

-For a breif whitepaper on the history and origins of Wardenclyffe, see
+For a brief whitepaper on the history and origins of Wardenclyffe, see:
 [KINO and Wardenclyffe: A framework for encoding, managing, and publishing web video](https://docs.google.com/document/d/1Wux_2tpNgjt9wA7I-ZoVNdA6Eoxof3d3r7e3bx8WOlM/edit?usp=sharing)

 ## Requirements